RobertAlbus/clover/ADR/ADR-03-Performance-Testing.md

 - **Development Commitment:** Developers will need to allocate time to craft additional code for the performance test suite.
 - **Benchmark Complexity:** Establishing acceptable performance benchmark values, especially across varying profiles or architectures, may present challenges.

-In conclusion, opting to establish a performance test suite presents several advantages in terms of ensuring performance and identifying regressions.
-However, this decision needs to be balanced against the supplementary development effort required and the intricacies associated with defining acceptable performance benchmarks across diverse profiles or architectures.

-This ADR functions as a comprehensive guide for shaping the performance testing strategy within the realm of your real-time audio system.